Skip to main content

 • 7, 24, 25

-Recognising these triples saves time in exams.
-If you spot that two given sides belong to a known triple, you can write down the answer immediately without any calculation.
+Recognising these saves time.
+Spot that two given sides belong to a known triple?
+Write down the answer immediately.
+No calculation needed.

 3D Pythagoras (Higher Tier)